DayZedAndConfused762/Y.A.A.C/doc/operating-systems.md

 ## Communications
 - [EZ-WifiBroadcast](https://github.com/rodizio1/EZ-WifiBroadcast): Affordable Digital HD Video Transmission made easy!
 Ez-WifiBroadcast is a radically simple digital data transmission system.
+- [PiSDR](https://github.com/luigifcruz/pisdr-image): The PiSDR is a Raspbian based operating system for the Pi pre-loaded with multiple Software Defined Radio software.
+It was created to serve as a fast and reliable bootstrap for SDR projects.

 <!-- ++++++++++++++++++++ Communications End ++++++++++++++++++++ -->